Ronda Rousey is back. But for how long?

 Back then, Rousey, using her vicious "armbar" maneuver to neutralize opponents, looked unstoppable.

-Will that version of Rousey, now 29, will show up Friday?
+Will that version of Rousey, now 29, show up Friday?

 "She was the most dominant woman on Earth for a very long time," White said.
 "She ran into Holly Holm and lost.
 She wants to come back and prove to everybody else she is the best, and she wants her world title back."